 been completed in 1127 with a Romanesque facade but retaining the earlier

 church's apse.
-14th century Gothic additions too, and much
+There were 14th century Gothic additions too, and much

-restoration, including the removal of a building 'leaning on it' in the
+restoration, including the removal of a building which was 'leaning on it' in the

-Pale brick, plain with nave and two aisles separated by pillars,
+Pale brick and plain, with a nave and two aisles separated by

 columns on pillars, and two columns - they vary much but match across the